Recursive Beliefs

 Now that the reader is estimating 2/3rds of the population’s average choice, we can model the reader’s choice.
 We’ll start by modeling the reader as perfectly rational.
 I.e. the reader will always pick the value that’s closest to 2/3rds of what the reader thinks the population’s average choice will be.

-To have the reader pick the choice closest to 2/3rds the average, we find the absolute difference between 2/3rds the average and every possible choice n
+To have the reader pick the choice closest to 2/3rds the average, we find the absolute difference between 2/3rds the average and every possible choice (n) that the reader could make:

 @memo